Central limit theorems for non-linear functionals of Gaussian fields via Wiener chaos decomposition: Introduction

 where $\sigma_{m,N}$ is the variance contributed by the $(2m+1)$-th projection.
 We now claim that as $N$ to infinity, (1) the first term converges to $c^2_1 \int \int f(x)f(y) G_{\textup{cont}}(x,y) dx dy$ while (2) the second term converges to zero.
 (1) is a standard Riemann sum approximation, similar to what is obtained in the first part of Proposition \ref{pro:clt-vector-one-q}.
 The proof of (2) is more involved, but follows the main ideas of the proof of Proposition \ref{pro:clt-vector-one-q}, i.e., equivalently said $H_q(X)$ converges to the Gaussian white noise for any $q=2m+1$ with $m\geq 1$ integer.

-Because $c_1 X_i$ is Gaussian for every $N$, and the reminder $R_i$ converges to a white noise, the original field is asymptotically Gaussian with the same law of $(c_1 X_i)_{i\in \Z^d}$.
-Tightness can be proven by splitting $\Phi_N = L_N + R_N$, where for $f$ test function $L_N$ and $R_N$ are defined by
+Split $\Phi_N = L_N + R_N$, where for $f$ test function $L_N$ and $R_N$ are defined by